Insights, Tips, and Tales

 Yellow Jacket Season: What To Know

-Did you know the end of summer is peak season for yellow jackets?
+Did you know the end of summer is the peak season for yellow jackets?
 This blog will provide you with all of the information you need to know about these flying insects!

 What do yellowjackets look like?

 Yellowjackets are about 1/2 to 3/4 inch long and have black and yellow bands on their thoraxes and abdomens.
-They usually start nests in areas such as old rodent burrows, beneath landscape timbers and heavy mulch or in rock walls.
+They usually start nests in areas such as old rodent burrows, beneath landscape timbers and heavy mulch, or in rock walls.
 They may also be found in the wall voids of homes.

 Why are yellowjackets always swarming?